 Special care must be taken to ensure that the proper employer-employee relationship exists between the H-1B petitioner and the H-1B worker at all times.
 Additionally, employers must be diligent in complying with all USCIS and DOL requirements for employees who change work locations.
 Failure to timely file or post the LCA or an H-1B amendment can result in catastrophic consequences to the H-1B worker.

-If you have any questions about your current employees’ or new employees’ eligibility for the H-1B or need advice in maintaining proper compliance throughout your employees’ H-1B period, consult an experienced VisaPro immigration attorney.
+If you have any questions about your employees’ eligibility for the H-1B or need advice in maintaining compliance throughout your employees’ H-1B period, consult our top immigration attorney.
+We’ll analyze your specific situation and recommend the most effective strategy based on our 16+ years’ experience handling similar matters.

 What VisaPro Customers Are Saying